openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 APB I2C SLAVE
 =================

-The I2C slave enables the Core-V MCU to interact with an I2C master device by responding to transactions on an I2C bus.
+The I2C slave enables the Core-V MCU to interact with an external I2C master device by responding to transactions on an I2C bus.

 Features
 --------